|

 this proper balance in OceanSolution™

-that facilitates the optimal nutrient uptake by
+that facilitates the optimal uptake by

 plants.